NLI relies on its many partners to provide quality programming and professional development opportunities. Our many partners include:

 We can help you turn large amounts of data into knowledge you can use, and we do it better than anyone.
 It’s no wonder an overwhelming majority of customers continue to use SAS year after year.
 We believe it’s because we hire great people to create great software and services.

-The primary mission of Assistive Technologies is to ensure that students, employees, and the general public with disabilities have appropriate technologies needed to access programs and services of the university.
-To achieve this goal, Assistive Technologies works with University ADA Services and Services for Students with Disabilities (SSD Office) to educate and supply assistive technologies to individuals with a documented need for disability accommodations at Virginia Tech.
+The primary mission of Accessible Technologies is to ensure that students, employees, and the general public with disabilities have appropriate technologies needed to access programs and services of the university.
+To achieve this goal, Accessible Technologies works with University ADA Services and Services for Students with Disabilities (SSD Office) to educate and supply assistive technologies to individuals with a documented need for disability accommodations at Virginia Tech.

 Learning Experience Design (LED) offers faculty a full range of services and support for course design and development including consultation and guidance on instructional design, assessment strategies, instructional technology recommendations, graphic design, video recording (studio and field), digital imaging, 3D scanning, Discovery Commons, research opportunities, funding options and more.